Skip to content

 Export PMTiles as TSV

-punkst export-pmtiles reads an MLT-backed PMTiles archive that contains only point data and exports it back to a plain TSV plus .index that tile-op can read again.
+punkst export-pmtiles reads an MLT- or MVT-backed PMTiles archive.
+Point archives export back to a plain TSV plus .index that tile-op can read again.
+Simple-polygon archives export to a TSV with centroid, vertices, optional feature ID, and properties.

 punkst export-pmtiles \